papstchaka/basic_ml/README.md

 ## What's next:

->   - working on the Deep Learning module:
+>   - working on the Deep Learning module
->       - adding more callbacks (Learning Rate Schedules - dynamic learning rate)
 >   - go through all the algorithms and add further variety

 ## Supporting developers: